CosmicNvim/cosmic-ui/readme.md

 ## 🚀 Stellar Features

+_Warning: Under heavy development_

 Cosmic-UI is a simple wrapper around specific vim functionality.
 Built in order to provide a quick and easy way to create a Cosmic UI experience with Neovim!

-- Diagnostics UI
-  - Sane `vim.diagnostic` default settings
-  - Pretty sign icons
-- LSP UI
-  - Signature help
-  - Hover
 - Rename floating popup & file change notification
 - Code Actions
 - Exports values such as the border value set in `.setup` to use elsewhere in your configuration

-_Coming soon..._

-- Highlighting documentation

 ## 📷 Screenshots